bernhard-42/jupyter-cadquery/README.md

 - **Select Jupyterlab version**

     Use the older version of Jupyterlab.
-This version will also install jupyterlab-sidecar:

     ```bash
     JUPYTERLAB_VERSION=0.35
     ```

     Use the new 1.0 Version of Jupyterlab.
-Unfortunately, jupyterlab-sidecar does not install currently:

     ```bash
     JUPYTERLAB_VERSION=1.0